 Virtually everywhere you go in Italy could be the ideal location for your Italian wedding with landscapes as memorable as they’re Instagrammable.

-Your choice of wedding venue is a reflection of your wedding style – boho couples will love Amalfi with its unspoiled coastline and relaxed Southern Italian vibe while romantic couples will head north to the Lakes for a breathtaking backdrop to their vows.
+Your choice of wedding venue is a reflection of your wedding style – boho couples will love Amalfi with its unspoiled coastline and relaxed Southern Italian vibe while romantic couples will head north to the Lakes or Venice for a breathtaking watefront backdrop to their vows.

 With wedding trends heading towards events that are more informal and personalised, where better to get wed than in laid-back Tuscany or casually glamorous Sicily?